-For instance, UCT’s Gender Health and Justice Research Unit created a guide to sexual consent in South Africa, and includes examples of and myths surrounding sexual consent.
+For instance, UCT’s Gender Health and Justice Research Unit created a guide to sexual consent in South Africa and included examples of myths surrounding sexual consent.

 What does the law say about the legal age of consent in South Africa?

 According to the Criminal Law (Sexual Offences and Related Matters) Amendment Act (2007), the age of consent for both boys and girls is 16 years of age.
-Of course, there are some exceptions; for example, if both partners are between the ages of 12 and 16 they won’t be criminally charged; and it is not criminal for a child under the age of 16 to have sex with a partner who is less that years older than they are.
-Furthermore, South African law states that no child under the age of 12 has the capacity to consent to sex, and therefore any sexual act with a pre-teen is rape and/or sexual assault.
+Of course, there are some exceptions; for example, if both partners are between the ages of 12 and 16 they won’t be criminally charged; and it is not criminal for a child under the age of 16 to have sex with a partner who is less than 2 years older than they are.
+Furthermore, South African law states that no child under the age of 12 can consent to sex, and therefore, sex with a pre-teen is rape or sexual assault.